ninaelkadi/poppy/soybean/README.md

        fit="contain">
 {paragraph 6}

-In 1765, Samuel Bowen, an Englishman who traveled to China with the British East India Company, brought soy seeds to the United States.
-He asked the surveyor general of Georgia to plant them for him, providing detailed notes about what soybeans could be used for including making soy sauce for export to England.[^17] Bowen also described how the Chinese produced vermicelli, a type of noodle, from soybeans.
-The surveyor general subsequently reported that the soybeans yielded three crops and might have yielded a fourth had there not been a frost.[^18] By the eighteenth century, demand for soybean was beginning to boom, and merchants were exporting soybeans from then-Manchuria, a fertile region of Northeast China, to other areas, including “Shanghai and Amoy, where the beans were processed into condiments or pressed for oil.”[^19] The European word for soy, “soya” comes from the Japanese word shoyu, or soy sauce; “the bean was named, in other words, for its processed product.”[^20] Centuries later, the soybean was taxonomized by Carl Linnaeus as glycine, meaning sweet, and max due to its large nitrogen-fixing nodules.[^21]
+In 1765, <span eid="Q16859254">Samuel Bowen</span>, an Englishman who traveled to China with the <span eid="Q83164">British East India Company</span>, brought soy seeds to the United States.
+He asked the surveyor general of Georgia to plant them for him, providing detailed notes about what soybeans could be used for including making soy sauce for export to England.[^17] Bowen also described how the Chinese produced <span eid="Q20027">vermicelli<span>, a type of noodle, from soybeans.
+The surveyor general subsequently reported that the soybeans yielded three crops and might have yielded a fourth had there not been a frost.[^18] By the eighteenth century, demand for soybean was beginning to boom, and merchants were exporting soybeans from <span eid="Q81126">Manchuria</span>, a fertile region of Northeast China, to other areas, including “Shanghai and Amoy, where the beans were processed into condiments or pressed for oil.”[^19] The European word for soy, “soya” comes from the Japanese word shoyu, or soy sauce; “the bean was named, in other words, for its processed product.”[^20] Centuries later, the soybean was taxonomized by <span eid="Q1043">Carl Linnaeus</span> as glycine, meaning sweet, and max due to its large nitrogen-fixing nodules.[^21]
 <param ve-iframe src="https://archive.org/embed/s2492id1330009/page/253">
 {paragraph 7}